-The Theme (contrast mode) allows the operator to select the convenient color scheme of the application.
-By default, the "dark grey" theme is selected.
+The contrast mode allows the operator to select the convenient color scheme of the application.
+By default, the high contrast mode is selected.

 The current working mode stays active when the software is in Settings so some changes can be made without interruption of the current operation.